 Syb, aged 30, and her Singer Chamois in sporty maroon

 I got my first car in 1970 aged 30.
 Although I had driven other cars before, this was all mine.
 Nobody else's.
 It was a Singer Chamois – a sporty maroon hatchback.
 A proper ‘brum brum’ kind of car.
 Absolutely fantastic!
 A super car to drive, but I suppose awfully old-fashioned now.

 Oh, we used to buzz everywhere in that car: from Birmingham to Wales and Scotland and all over.
 My friend Margaret’s husband had a Hillman Imp at the same time and he used to follow us on the drives to where we were staying on holiday.
 I remember on one trip, Margaret, the kids and I set off for Wales first and our husbands were to follow in their cars.
 I suppose they must have been working.
 Just outside of Corris, without warning, my son Ian suddenly threw up all over my lovely car!
 It was as if he had done it on purpose!
-It’s funny the things you remember, it’s it?
+It’s funny the things you remember, isn't it?

 Eventually though, the children got bigger and my Singer had to go.
 My husband, who was a doctor, always had the smaller cars for work and I always had the bigger cars so that I could carry the children.
 This is when I moved onto the real love of my life… my Citroen DS!

 Share your story - get in touch